 - Buyers list takes time to build.

-- Real estate wholesaling does not provide continuous passive income.
+- Real estate wholesaling does not provide continuous passive income from real estate.
 It would be best if you keep hustling for the next deal.

 Best Time To Wholesale Real Estate